Case examiners review the evidence collected during an investigation to decide next steps.

 You can also find more information about fitness to practise outcomes in our sanctions guidance.

-In serious cases, an interim order of conditions or suspension may be needed while the case is resolved.
+In serious cases, an interim order of conditions of practice or suspension may be needed while the case is resolved.

 You can read more about interim orders.